ls1intum/thesis-template-typst/chapters/03_requirements_analysis.typ

 - describe the current system and state of development from a user perspective in the first part.
 Describe the software architecture for the communication feature of Artemis in the second part.
 - only describe the _notificaton_ system of Artemis, 'which we change and extend.'

-We describe the current system in terms of a storyboard, i.e., a sequence of screens in the order, in which a user can navigate the application.
+The Artemis - Learning app is a companion to Artemis on the web, through which a user can view the details of their courses.
 A user can see their courses if they are logged in.
-A user can navigate to a single course and see its exercises, lectures, and messages.
+If a user registers for a course, they can view the course's exercises, lectures, and messages
+#cite(<andabaka2023app>).
+A user can submit attempts for modeling exercises
+#cite(<goertzen2024uml>),
+but cannot submit attempt for other kinds of exercises, i.e., programming, quiz, text, and file upload exercises.
 Messages are only visible if the instructor enabled it for the course.
 In the messages tab, a user can see conversations for course-wide channels, exercises, lectures, exams, group chats, and direct messages.
 They can navigate to a thread, i.e., a branch of messages, which has its root in one message in the conversation.

+// A user can view their course details, e.g., exercises, lectures, and communications through the Artemis - Learning app.
-A user can manipulate courses, conversations, messages, and threads.
+// A user can manipulate courses, conversations, messages, and threads.
+// A user can navigate to a single course and see its exercises, lectures, and messages.

+=== Storyboard

+We describe the current system in terms of a storyboard, i.e., a sequence of screens in the order, in which a user can navigate the application.

 == Proposed System <ra-proposed-system>

 #rect(
   width: 100%,
   radius: 10%,